deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 * ``SupportedVersions``: By default, all implemented WMS protocol versions (1.1.1 and 1.3.0) are activated.
 You can control offered WMS protocol versions using the element ``SupportedVersions``.
 This element allows any of the child elements ``<Version>1.1.1</Version>`` and ``<Version>1.3.0</Version>``.
 * ``MetadataStoreId``: If set to a valid metadata store, the store is queried upon startup with all configured layer metadata set ids.
 If a metadata set does not exist in the metadata store, it will not be exported as metadata URL in the capabilties.
 This is a useful option if you want to automatically check for configuration errors/typos.
 By default, no checking is done.
 * ``MetadataURLTemplate``: By default, no metadata URLs are generated for layers in the capabilities.
 You can set this option either to a unique URL, which will be exported as is, or to a template with a placeholder.
 In any case, a metadata URL will only be exported if the layer has a metadata set id set.
 A template looks like this: http://discovery.eu/csw?service=CSW&amp;request=GetRecordById&amp;version=2.0.2&amp;id=${metadataSetId}&amp;outputSchema=http://www.isotc211.org/2005/gmd&amp;elementSetName=full.
 Please note that you'll need to escape the & symbols with &amp; as shown in the example.
 The ${metadataSetId} will be replaced with the metadata set id from each layer.
+* ``CrsCheckStrict``: By default the requested CRS are limited by the CRS supported by deegree.
+Set this to false if an exception (with code InvalidCRS or InvalidSRS) should be thrown if the request CRS is not support by the layer.

 Here is a snippet for quick copy & paste: